-14.13 Violence at Work (also see the Violence and Aggression at Work Policy and Attendance pages online)
+14.14 Violence at Work (also see the Violence and Aggression at Work Policy and Attendance pages online)

-All staff must report to the Executive Head Teacher any incident of aggression or violence (or near misses) directed to themselves from any source.
+All staff must report to the Executive Headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
 All incidents of violence will be reported via East Sussex County Council's online incident reporting system.

-After an incident, the line manager or Executive Head Teacher will meet with the member of staff concerned to check on their wellbeing and identify if further support is required.
+After an incident, the line manager or head of school will meet with the member of staff concerned to check on their wellbeing and identify if further support is required.
 A wellness plan will be discussed.

 Support is available from our staff counselling service.
 This is a confidential service and they can be contacted on 0333 212 8382, the service is available 24 hours a day, 365 days a year.
-(If you do not purchase the EAP service please provide alternative signposting details).

-14.14 Lone Working (also see the Lone Working Policy)
+14.15 Lone Working (also see the Lone Working Policy)